Volvo V70: V70 XC / XC70

 At its introduction, the second generation V70 XC received a major upgrade.
 It featured better ground clearance of 8.2 in thanks to a raised suspension, different bodywork with unpainted bumpers and fender extensions, and AWD as standard.
 An interior grab handle for the front passenger was installed only on this model.

-Early V70 XC featured special rear view mirrors, a feature that was discontinued after 2003.
+The V70 XC was larger in all dimensions, being 1 cm longer, 6 cm wider, and 7 cm taller.
+The front track was widened by 5 cm, to 161 cm, and the rear track was narrowed by 1 cm, to 155 cm.

 Engine and gearbox choices were limited.
 Only the petrol 2.4L low pressure turbo, or the D5 diesel engine with either a 5-speed manual or 5-speed automatic transmission were available.
 No diesel version was offered for the North American market.

 For 2003, the model was renamed the XC70, in keeping with Volvo's newly introduced XC90.
 Petrol 2.5L low pressure turbo engine replaced the 2.4L low pressure engine.
+As part of the 2005 facelift, the XC70 received model-specific rear view mirrors.
+These are larger and less rounded than the mirrors used on the V70, and were typically finished in matte black.